 - I heard about this new game [game you both agree is appropriate], let’s play that instead

 - [Friend’s name] would be hurt if they heard you say that

 8th grade and beyond

 At this age, kids have more control over their environment and may have a fair amount of peer time with no adults around.
-They’ll need to set their own boundaries physical and digital boundaries and know that they can just leave if they get too uncomfortable or the situation becomes too inappropriate.
+They’ll need to set their own physical and digital boundaries and know that they can just leave if they get too uncomfortable or the situation becomes too inappropriate.

 At an age where kids feel constant pressure to fit in, you can help them feel confident in setting up their boundaries.

 - When you send me 20 texts in a row, I don’t respond any quicker

 - Hey, that’s just gross, don’t show me that stuff anymore

 - I’m saving myself for actual sex, so no I don’t want to watch porn with you

 - I’m taking a break from that app.
 Not my thing.